Black Water: Abyss

-Black Water: Abyss is a 2020 Australian horror thriller film directed by Andrew Traucki.
+Black Water: Abyss is a 2020 Australian horror film directed by Andrew Traucki.
 It is a standalone sequel to Black Water (2007).
 In the film, a group of friends venture in deep forests of Australia to explore a remote cave system.
 However, when a tropical storm hits and rising flood waters trap them deep below the surface, something even deadlier emerges from the darkness—a large killer crocodile.
 It was released on July 10, 2020.

 Plot

-Two Japanese tourists gets lost in the forest of Australia and fall into a remote cave, where they are ambushed and killed by an unknown creature.
+Two Japanese tourists get lost in an Australian forest and fall into a remote cave, where they are ambushed and killed by an unknown creature.

-Five enthusiast explorers; Cash (Anthony Sharpe), Eric (Luke Mitchell) Jen (Jessica McNamee), Victor (Benjamin Hoetjes) and Yolanda (Amali Golden) go to check out the cave that Cash previously discovered.
+Five enthusiast explorers; Cash (Anthony Sharpe), Eric (Luke Mitchell), Jen (Jessica McNamee), Victor (Benjamin Hoetjes), and Yolanda (Amali Golden) go to check out the cave that Cash previously discovered.
 Cash brushes off a storm warning from the weather app and they continue on into the cave.
 They follow a tunnel down to an open lake.
-Unbeknownst to the group it begins to rain and the cave begins to flood, soon the path they came in is now submerged underwater.
+Unbeknownst to the group, it begins to rain and the cave begins to flood; soon, the path they came in through is submerged underwater.
 They begin to look for a way out but are unaware of the presence of the creature that killed the two Japanese tourists.
 Victor sees something in the water and leaves the group to retrieve it.
-He is attacked by the creature that is revealed to be a massive saltwater crocodile, but survives with critical injures.
-Cash and Eric leave to look for an exit while the others stay behind.
-Swimming back underwater to the tunnel that they came through, they reach the exit and find it is blocked with rocks.
-They then decide to go back and look for another way.
+He is attacked by the creature - revealed to be a massive saltwater crocodile - but survives with critical injuries.
+While the others stay behind, Cash and Eric leave to look for an exit back underwater through the tunnel they came through, only to find it blocked with rocks.
+They decide to go back and look for another way.

-Back in the cave, Victor starts having a severe asthma attack, forcing Yolanda to get in the water to give him his inhaler where she has a close encounter with the beast.
-Eric's foot gets trapped between some rocks and nearly drowns while Cash makes it back to the first tunnel, but is soon attacked by the beast and killed.
+Back in the cave, Victor starts having a severe asthma attack, forcing Yolanda to get in the water and retrieve his inhaler where she has a close encounter with the beast.
+Eric's foot gets trapped between some rocks and he nearly drowns while Cash makes it back to the first tunnel, but is soon attacked and killed by the beast.
 Eric reaches the tunnel only to see Cash's headlight in the water.
 He returns to the group and informs them of Cash's death.
 Jen notices a breeze and goes to investigate, finding a previously unseen passage in the cave.
 Yolanda tells Victor that she is pregnant.
-The water continues to rise bringing the beast closer to the group.
+The water continues to rise, bringing the beast closer to the group.
 Yolanda volunteers to go through the new tunnel to find a way out with Eric assisting her.
-On the way, she tells Eric that she is pregnant and reveals that the baby is in fact his, and not Victor's.
+On the way, she tells Eric that she is pregnant and reveals that the baby is his, and not Victor's.